b12consulting/nagra/examples/cli.md

-The examples hereunder make the assumption that you have ran the [Fastapi](https://github.com/b12consulting/nagra/blob/master/examples/fastapi-example.py) example, and to have a file `example.db` in the curret folder.
+The examples hereunder make the assumption that you have ran the [Fastapi](https://github.com/b12consulting/nagra/blob/master/examples/fastapi-example.py) example, and you have a file `example.db` in the current folder.
 In order to do so, you can simply run `python fastapi-example.py`.

 ## Setup & schema
-first define the `NAGRA_DB` environment variable.
-One can also pass the `--db` argument, if you have frequently switch from one db to the other.
+First define the `NAGRA_DB` environment variable.
+One can also pass the `--db` argument, if you have to frequently switch from one db to the other.

 ``` sh